Huevos-y-Bacon/terraform-aws-cloudwatch-vpn-state/README.md

 CloudWatch Alarm is configured per VPN connection, which is set as an alarm dimension.
 Provide the VPN Connection ID as a variable.

 This Module will create a cloudwatch alarm with AWS VPN and also create one SNS topic with email subscription.
-User will receive one email from aws for subscription confirmation.
+You need to manually subscribe to the topic.

 ## How to use